A note on the problem of proper time in Weyl space-time: Weyl Structures

 Results concerning the existence and uniqueness of such a connection are straightforward and their proofs are analogous to those known for the Riemannian case \cite{Folland}.
-It can easily be shown that, in local coordinates, the components of the Weyl connection $\nabla$ have form:
+It can easily be shown that, in local coordinates, the components of the Weyl connection $\nabla$ are given by: